clojure-grimoire/grimoire/resources/1.4.0/clojure.core/rseq/docstring.md

-Returns, in constant time, a seq of the items in rev (whichcan be a vector or sorted-map), in reverse order.
+Returns, in constant time, a seq of the items in rev (which can be a vector or sorted-map), in reverse order.
 If rev is empty returns nil